Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Daar was of course an excellent shooter as well, but he clearly preferred charging through the field at a fantastic clip, flushing and then fetching the game, or in a few instances *leaping* high above Garaaf’s height to catch a pond-kobu mid-flight in his jaws, just out of the sheer joy of outdoor exercise, apparently.
 Whenever it was his turn he proceeded with just that extra bit of zeal and seemed to relish in the opportunity to preen for his ‘Naydi.’

 By the time they flew back to the fortress, Garaaf was beginning to feel the ache in *all* of his joints.
-Daar showed him some mercy, though: they went back up to the apartments where hopefully, *finally,* they would attend to business rather than pleasure…
+Daar showed him some mercy, though: they went back up to the apartments where hopefully, *finally,* they would attend to business rather than pleasure...

 Though of course, the whole afternoon had been a blend of both, from Daar’s perspective.